 Project Hosting is carbon-speak for the role of the landowner in our schemes.
-The trees are planted or 'hosted' on land belonging to, say, a farmer, a large estate, or a local authority, but the seedlings themselves, the planting, the expertise and other aspects of the process are funded by others.
-If the FAQs don't answer all your questions please give us a call.
+The trees are planted or 'hosted' on land belonging to, say, a farmer, a large estate, or a local authority, but the carbon investment comes from elsewhere and the carbon rights belong to the investor.
+If the FAQs don't answer all your questions please give us a call, and see the link to the right from some of our planting partners - landowners, charities, and forestry managers.

 You can call us to discuss possibilities and in particular to establish whether your proposal is likely to qualify as ‘additional’.
 This would be followed with a simple application form asking for your: